Nikhiljoseph921/ML-Portfolio/README.md

 ## 📌 About
 This portfolio was created as part of my MSc in Data Science coursework.
 It contains structured Jupyter Notebooks demonstrating practical knowledge of ML and DL concepts.
 Each project includes:
-- 📊 Data preprocessing & visualization
-- 🏗 Model training, evaluation, and improvement
-- 📝 Experiment tracking and insights

-  📌 About
-This portfolio was created as part of my MSc in Data Science coursework.
-It contains structured Jupyter Notebooks demonstrating practical knowledge of ML and DL concepts.
-Each project includes:

 📊 Data Preprocessing & Visualization: